Webinar Marketing in Japan: The Tactic, the Platforms, the Partners

 Japan business hours are UTC+9.
 For European companies running webinars to Japanese audiences:

-• Tokyo 10:00-11:00 JST (early morning Europe) catches Japanese attendees at start-of-day before meetings.
+• Tokyo 10:00 to 11:00 JST (early morning Europe) catches Japanese attendees at start-of-day before meetings.

-• Tokyo 16:00-17:00 JST (mid-morning Europe) catches end-of-day attention.
+• Tokyo 16:00 to 17:00 JST (mid-morning Europe) catches end-of-day attention.

-• Avoid 12:00-13:00 JST (Japanese lunch).
+• Avoid 12:00 to 13:00 JST (Japanese lunch).

 • Avoid Golden Week (late April to early May), Obon (mid-August), and the New Year holiday (late December to early January).
 Attendance collapses.